 Dental implants are when one tooth is replaced by an implant that is topped by a crown.
 In some cases, multiple dental implants can be placed to support a full set of teeth, such as an All-On-4 dental implant.

-Dental implants, on the other hand, are permanently sealed, meaning that once dental implants are placed they cannot be removed by the patient at any time
+Implants are permanently sealed, meaning that once dental implants are placed they cannot be removed by the patient at any time

 If you have missing or damaged teeth, the dental implant experts at University Dental in San Diego can help you decide which type of replacement tooth is best for your specific needs.
 During a dental implant consultation, a specialist will observe your mouth, x-rays, and dental records to determine whether permanent dentures or dental implants are the best option moving forward.
-If you are interested in learning more about the difference between permanent dentures and dental implants or would like to schedule a consultation, contact University Dental in San Diego today by calling (619) 582-4224.
+If you are interested in learning more about the difference between permanent dentures and dental implants or would like to schedule a consultation, contact University Dental in San Diego today by calling (619) 473-2565.